confluentinc/confluent-cloud-secrets-engine/astrodocs/src/content/docs/administrator/administrator.md

+---
-# Hashicorp Vault Confluent Cloud Plugin - Administrator Guide
+title: Confluent Cloud Secrets Engine - Administrator Guide
+tableOfContents:
+  maxHeadingLevel: 4
+---

 This document assumes that you have a Vault server up and running.
 You'll also need a working Confluent Cloud account and cluster.